American Flag Donuts

 Making american flag donuts seems like a much better way to celebrate our country than dressing up like Uncle Sam.

-You’ll be the talk of the neighborhood if you bring these babies to your 4th of July cookout.
+You’ll be the talk of the neighborhood if you bring these American Flag Donuts to your 4th of July cookout.
 Can you even get american flag donuts from your local bakery?
 Uhh, I don’t think so and that’s exactly why you should make them!

-These donuts are easy to make and I can guarantee you’ll have some fun!
+These American Flag Donuts are easy to make and I can guarantee you’ll have some fun!

 Start by baking our classic vanilla donut recipe.
 If you want to jazz up the vanilla donuts with a different extract (like lemon, almond, etc.) add that to the batter to create a different flavor!